 \section{Introduction}

-Empirical risk minimization (ERM) is prevalent topic in machine learning research~\cite{bubeck2015, teo2007}.
-Ridge regression, $\ell_2$-regularized logistic regression, and support vector machines (SVM) can all be formulated as the following standard ERM problem
+Empirical risk minimization (ERM) is a prevalent topic in machine learning research~\cite{bubeck2015, teo2007}.
+Ridge regression, $\ell_2$-regularized logistic regression, and support vector machines (SVM) can all be formulated as the following ERM problem

 where $g:\R^p\rightarrow \R$ is the objective function.
-The stochastic gradient (SG) method \cite{bottou2010, Bottou2004, robbins1951} has been widely used for ERM to exploit redundancy in the training data.
-The SG method applies the update rule
+Stochastic gradient descent (SGD) \cite{bottou2010, Bottou2004, robbins1951} has been widely used for ERM to exploit redundancy in the training data.
+The SGD method applies the update rule

-where $w_k = \nabla f_{i_k}(x_k)$ and the index $i_k$ is uniformly sampled from $\{1, 2, \ldots, n\}$ in an independent and identically distributed (IID) manner.
-The convergence properties of the SG method are well understood.
-SG with a diminishing stepsize converges sublinearly, while SG with a constant stepsize converges linearly to a ball around the optimal solution \cite{feyzmahdavian2014, Nedic2001, moulines2011, needell2014}.
+where $u_k = \nabla f_{i_k}(x_k)$ and the index $i_k$ is uniformly sampled from $\{1, 2, \ldots, n\}$ in an independent and identically distributed (IID) manner.
+The convergence properties of SGD are well understood.
+Under strong convexity of $g$ and smoothness of $f_i$, SGD with a diminishing stepsize converges sublinearly, while SGD with a constant stepsize converges linearly to a ball around the optimal solution \cite{feyzmahdavian2014, Nedic2001, moulines2011, needell2014}.
 In the latter case, epochs can be used to balance convergence rate and optimization accuracy.
-Some recently-developed stochastic methods such as SAG~\cite{Roux2012, Schmidt2013}, SAGA~\cite{defazio2014}, Finito~\cite{defazio2014finito}, SDCA~\cite{shalev2013}, and SVRG~\cite{johnson2013} converge linearly with low iteration cost when applied to~\eqref{eq:opt}, though SG is still popular because of its simple iteration form and low memory footprint.
-SG is also commonly used as an initialization for other algorithms~\cite{Roux2012, Schmidt2013}.
+Some recently-developed stochastic methods such as SAG~\cite{Roux2012, Schmidt2013}, SAGA~\cite{defazio2014}, Finito~\cite{defazio2014finito}, SDCA~\cite{shalev2013}, and SVRG~\cite{johnson2013} converge linearly with low iteration cost when applied to~\eqref{eq:opt}, though SGD is still popular because of its simple iteration form, low memory footprint, and nice generalization property.
+SGD is also commonly used as an initialization for other algorithms~\cite{Roux2012, Schmidt2013}.

-In this paper, we present a general analysis for \textit{approximate SG}.
-This is a version of SG where the gradient updates $\nabla f_{i_k}(x_k)$ are corrupted by additive as well as multiplicative noise.
-In practice, such errors can be introduced by sources such as: inaccurate numerical solvers, quantization, or sparsification.
-The approximate SG update equation is given by
+In this paper, we present a general analysis for \textit{biased SGD}.
+This is a version of SGD where the gradient updates $\nabla f_{i_k}(x_k)$ are corrupted by additive as well as multiplicative noise.
+In practice, such errors can be introduced by sources such as: inaccurate numerical solvers, digital round-off errors, quantization, or sparsification.
+The biased SGD update equation is given by

-Here, $w_k = \nabla f_{i_k}(x_k)$ is the individual gradient update and $e_k$ is an error term.
+Here, $u_k = \nabla f_{i_k}(x_k)$ is the individual gradient update and $e_k$ is an error term.
 We consider the following error model, which unifies the error models in \cite{berts2002}: